 UNESCO. (no date).
 Flemish Funds-in-Trust.
 [Online].
 [Accessed 28/01/2021].
 Available from: https://whc.unesco.org/en/ffit cultural heritage .
 Projects under this programme are cooperation projects that aid recipient countries.
-Preserving Endangered Culture Grants : These grants aim to support digital documentation of unique written material (archives, manuscripts, photographs, audio and video recording, religious texts, official state documents), artefacts, archaeological sites and buildings, practice and languages that are poorly recorded or under threat.
+Preserving Endangered Culture Grants : These grants aim to support digital documentation of unique written material (archives, manuscripts, photographs, audio and video recording, religious texts, official state documents), artefacts, ļ archaeological sites and buildings, practice and languages that are poorly recorded or under threat.
 Grant funded projects create partnerships with local organisations and institutions to preserve and record these heritage assets.
-Projects include: Oxford University's Endangered Archaeology in the MENA (EAMENA) project; University College London's Documenting Archaeological Heritage in Central Asia project; University College London's Documenting Historic Temples and Wall Painting in Shanxi, China project; Heidelberg University's Documenting Monuments and Heritage Objects in Nepal project; Hill Museum & Manuscript Library's Digitizing At-Risk Manuscripts project; British Library's Digitizing Endangered Archives project; University of Southampton's Documenting Threats to Maritime and Coastal Archaeology in MENA project.
-Arcadia Outside of Europe and North America From Training to Implementation Awards : The awards support documentation projects by heritage experts trained in Endangered Archaeology in the EAMENA project.
+Projects include: Outside of Oxford University's Endangered Archaeology in the MENA Europe and (EAMENA) project; University College London's Documenting Arcadia North Archaeological Heritage in Central Asia project; University America College London's Documenting Historic Temples and Wall Painting in Shanxi, China project; Heidelberg University's Documenting Monuments and Heritage Objects in Nepal project; Hill Museum & Manuscript Library's Digitizing At-Risk Manuscripts project; British Library's Digitizing Endangered Archives project; University of Southampton's Documenting Threats to Maritime and Coastal Archaeology in MENA project.
+From Training to Implementation Awards : The awards support documentation projects by heritage experts trained in Endangered Archaeology in the EAMENA project.
 The Global Heritage fund has joined forces with the EAMENA project, with the support of the Kaplan Fund, to improve heritage protection in MENA region.
-The award recipients will submit documentation of heritage sites to the EAMENA database and create recommendations for protection and site management.
-The award recipients are conducting their own work in the field e.g., Documentation of heritage sites in the El DhaherMountain Range; Survey and documentation of endangered archaeological sites in ThiQar Province, Southern Iraq; Documentation of Heritage Houses in Amman-Jordan Global Heritage Fund MENA region The J.M.
+The award recipients will submit documentation of heritage sites to the EAMENA database and Global Heritage MENA region create recommendations for protection and site management.
+Fund WEW CESION The award recipients are conducting their own work in the field e.g., Documentation of heritage sites in the El Dhaher Mountain Range; Survey and documentation of endangered archaeological sites in ThiQar Province, Southern Iraq; Documentation of Heritage Houses in Amman-Jordan The J.M.
 Kaplan Fund : provides grant funding to transformative projects focussed on the environmental, heritage conservation and social justice.
-The fund's heritage conservation programme is currently focussed on conservation of Greco-Roman antiquity, protecting heritage sites at risk from armed conflict and preservation that can inform heritage practice in the United States .
-Recent examples of heritage projects include: the conservation of the Aleksandrovo tomb, The J.M Kaplan Fund International
+The fund's heritage conservation programme is currently focussed on conservation The J.M Kaplan International of Greco-Roman antiquity, protecting heritage sites at risk from Fund armed conflict and preservation that can inform heritage practice in the United States .
+Recent examples of heritage projects include: the conservation of the Aleksandrovo tomb, projects include, the conservation of the Alexsandrovo tomb,